rpip/plex/README.md

 # Plex

-Plex is a simple programming language.
+Plex is a simple programming language based on a notion of objects as extensible records.
+It supports eager evaluation, first-class functions and dynamic types, but tries to check the integrity of programs statically — that is, at compile time.

 Plex started as a port of [Andrej Bauer's Boa](http://www.andrej.com/plzoo/html/boa.html), but the language has since changed in significant ways to include ideas from Ocaml and Haskell.
-As such, it's syntax and semantics draws heavily from these languages, but is a bit simpler and more streamlined.
+As such, it's syntax and semantics draw heavily from these languages.

 The main goal of Plex is to be a learning project.
 It may become a more serious effort at some point in the future, but for now it is little more than a hobbyist's project.